Flu shots are a free,* easy and safe way to protect yourself and your loved ones.

 No. Flu shots are made with inactive virus or with a single protein, neither of which can cause illness.
 Even the nasal spray, which contains attenuated, or weakened, live viruses, won’t cause a flu infection.

 Our doctors, nurses, technicians and support staff are required to wear face coverings and other personal protective equipment.
-You will also be asked to wear a face covering while receiving the flu shot.
-Additionally, we adhere to social distancing, check staff’s and patients’ temperature upon entering and frequently clean high-touch surfaces to minimize the potential to spread illness.
+You also will be asked to wear a face covering while receiving the flu shot.
+In addition, we adhere to social distancing, check staff’s and patients’ temperature upon entering and frequently clean high-touch surfaces to minimize the potential to spread illness.

 Baptist Health has been a trusted name in South Florida for decades.
 Our nurses, technicians and support staff pride themselves on providing quality healthcare with your safety always at the forefront of the care they provide.
 It’s important that you stay on top of your health, just as we stay on top of the latest healthcare advances to keep you safe and healthy.